TAZKIAJESSY/TAZKIAJESSY/README.md

 <a href="https://getbootstrap.com/"> <img align="left" alt="Bootstrap" title="Bootstrap" height="30px" src="https://cdn.worldvectorlogo.com/logos/bootstrap-4.svg" /> </a>

 For my final project of the Codaisseur Academy I created Lekker-Cuisine.
-Lekker-Cuisine is an.
+Lekker-Cuisine is a cooking app characterized by distinctive ingredients, techniques and dishes, and usually associated with a specific culture or geographic region.
+For me Cooking is an absolutely special process.
+Some see this as a highly artistic event, while for others it’s just a daily routine.
+Yet, no matter on which side you are — cooking app development is something that can help lots of people.
+So helping people more elaborately this app consists of shopping list of missing ingredients for a specific cuisine, a user want to try.
+This will encourage people to use the application more frequently (not only when they’re preparing food but also during shopping)..
 I am currently working on a web version of the app.

-You can find more information on this project here.
+You can find more information on this project [here](https://github.com/TAZKIAJESSY/lekker-cuisine-frontend).